-Think fairy tales, romance, mystery, legend and the like have no place in the law?
-Ever hear of the bushy-haired intruder?
-Ever referred to someone as a cowboy or a lone wolf or a diva or a wicked witch?
+Storytelling, with its connotations of fairytales, romance, mystery, and legend, might seem like a strange legal technique.
+But consider: Have you ever referred to someone as a cowboy or a lone wolf or a diva or a wicked witch?
 Do you speak in terms of good guys and bad guys?
-Ever perfected a pitch by practicing your cadence, repeating certain details, highlighting certain accomplishments?
-Then, like it or not, aware of it or not, you have participated in a bit of legal storytelling.
+Have you perfected a pitch by practicing your cadence, repeating certain details, highlighting certain accomplishments?
+Then, whether you're aware of it or not, you have participated in a bit of legal storytelling.

 And that would be a good thing, according to law professors and legal professionals who are advocates of storytelling as a means to learn the law and to become a better lawyer.
-Storytelling may seem an odd word choice for a profession focusing on activities like drafting a contract, proposing a regulation, writing a will, researching caselaw, crafting a legislative provision, or writing up a brief.
-It is a challenge to define legal storytelling and even accept the use of storytelling instead of a more academically impressive verb.
+As U.S. Supreme Court Chief Justice John Roberts once said, "Every lawsuit is a story."

 How Does Legal Storytelling Work?

 "Storytelling" may seem an odd tool for a profession focused on activities like drafting a contract, proposing a regulation, writing a will, researching case law, crafting a legislative provision, or writing up a brief.
 But in an era when law schools seek to churn out practice-ready graduates, it makes sense to use narrative techniques to help students understand the law and develop better communication and analytical skills.

 In the same vein, a lawyer who is drafting a will is likely to rely on a fair amount of boilerplate, but they will also need to ask the client a number of questions about their life, goals, and plans.
 In gathering all of this information, the lawyer will be learning the client’s story.

 Types of Legal Storytelling